omoustaouda/importerkit/ARCHITECTURE.md

 **Why `DataImporter`, not `ItemImporter`?**

 The service coordinates a generic import pipeline (Reader → Mapper → Validator → Repository).
 Today those collaborators handle `Item` entities, but nothing in `DataImporter` ties it to that concept.
-Keeping the name generic matches the architecture doc and leaves room for plugging in a different mapper/validator pair (for example, importing availability feeds) without renaming the orchestration layer.
+Keeping the name generic matches the architecture and leaves room for plugging in a different mapper/validator pair (for example, importing availability feeds, or importing books) without renaming the orchestration layer.